steve8708/compylr/README.md

 ![Compilr](http://i.imgur.com/sgvfBB7.png)

-Compiles angular apps for rendering on any backend, regardless of language or platform.
+Build apps that load fast and feel amazing, with ease.

-Server side rendering, full angular expression support, 100% SEO comparible, client/server route logic sharing, and environment agnostic state persistence.
+Compile angular apps for rendering on any backend, regardless of language or platform.

-Build apps that load fast and feel amazing.
+Server side rendering, full angular expression support, 100% SEO comparible, client/server route and logic sharing, environment agnostic state persistence.

 ## Purpose
 * Simplicity: you write your angular app, let Compilr do the rest